 Leaking Water?
 If your skimmer is leaking, a repair with underwater epoxy putty can patch the plastic.
 If leaking behind a vinyl liner, replace the gasket and faceplate.

-Skimmer parts baskets, lids, weirs – all are easily replaced by the DIY pool owner!
+Skimmer parts such as baskets, lids, weirs – all important parts for a properly functioning skimmer, and all easily replaced by any pool owner!